Invertible residual networks in the context of regularization theory for linear inverse problems: Regularization properties of the iResNet reconstruction

 \end{remark} \begin{remark} Note that the local approximation property \eqref{eq:conv_trainingproperty_ass} is a slightly stronger assumption, which is derived by exploiting the properties of the iResNet to remove the explicit dependency on the inverse within the constraint.
 A weaker but sufficient condition (which is implied by \eqref{eq:conv_trainingproperty_ass}) is

 \end{remark}

 The local approximation property \eqref{eq:conv_trainingproperty_ass} provides a relation between the approximation capabilities of the network architecture and the regularization properties of the iResNet reconstruction scheme, which also contains a certain kind of source condition.
-Of particular interest for the convergence properties is the \textit{approximation property set}
+Note that the previous statement differs from common convergence results, which are stated not locally but for a broader range of solutions, i.e., for any $y\in \mathcal{R}(\origA)$.
+Here, the locality is strongly linked to the approximation capabilities of the underlying network, which can imply certain limitations.
+Thus, of particular interest for the convergence properties is the \textit{approximation property set}

 There are no specific assumptions on the design of the training of the network $\varphi_\theta$ made by \eqref{eq:conv_trainingproperty_ass}.
 But since both architecture choice and training procedure are crucial for the resulting network parameters $\theta(L)$, they also have a strong impact on the local approximation property and the structure of $S$.
 This is discussed in more detail in the context of the specific shallow architectures in Section~\ref{sec:specialization}.
 In addition, we report numerical experiments regarding the local approximation property in Section~\ref{sec:numerics}.